Office 365 migration: Things to heed and Best security practices

 3) Click on the ‘Improvement actions’ tab to see a list of all the areas that need to be tuned.

-Multi factor Authentication: This is a very important security feature in Office 365 which allows for a more secure way to access the user mailboxes.
-When enabled, MFA requires that the user has to go through a two-step verification process which involves random pass code through sms or phone call etc. as second authentication factor.
-The MFA is enabled per user basis.
-Also, according to the needs, app passwords can be created using the azure portal to help the users to continue using email clients that does not support Active Directory Authentication Library (ADAL), bypassing MFA.
+Multi-factor Authentication: This is a very important security feature in Office 365, which allows for a more secure way to access the user mailboxes.
+When enabled, MFA requires that the user has to go through a two-step verification process, which involves a random pass code sent through sms or a phone call, etc., as a second authentication factor.
+The MFA is enabled on a per-user basis.
+Also, according to the needs, app passwords can be created using the Azure portal to help the users continue using email clients that do not support Active Directory Authentication Library (ADAL), bypassing MFA.

-Training the end users: Organizations must frequently conduct training sessions for their employees to follow the best security practices like creating strong passwords for their account, changing the passwords every month, not writing down passwords anywhere, locking the computer screens when they are away, not storing organizational data on their personal storage drives etc.
+Training the end users: Organizations must frequently conduct training sessions for their employees to follow the best security practices, like creating strong passwords for their accounts, changing the passwords every month, not writing down passwords anywhere, locking the computer screens when they are away, not storing organizational data on their personal storage drives etc.

 2) Click the Show All button and under ‘Admin Centres’ click on ‘Security’.